Sure Shot Marine

 Bilge compartment diagnostic — 1988 Kadey Krogen

-Most electrical problems on boats aren't obvious.
-They're hidden in connectors, buried in bilges, and invisible until something stops working at the wrong moment.
+Most electrical problems on boats aren't so obvious.
+They're hidden in connectors, buried in bilges or bulkheads and invisible until something stops working at the wrong time.

-Close-up of failed solder joint causing intermittent power fault on marine electronics — San Francisco Bay Area
+Close-up of failed solder joint causing intermittent power fault on marine electronics.

-This is the factory wire tie that came bundled around the VHF radio power cable.
-It was never removed during installation.
-At some point the steel core inside the plastic sleeve made contact with 12VDC.
+A factory wire tie was never removed from this VHF during installation.
+At some point the steel core inside the plastic sleeve made contact with an exposed terminal.

-Factory wire tie on VHF radio power cable with steel core contacting exposed positive terminal — resistive heating damage found during marine electrical safety inspection San Francisco Bay Area
+Factory wire tie on VHF radio power cable with steel core contacting exposed terminal.

 Melted wire insulation on VHF radio power cable caused by resistive heating through wire tie steel core - fire hazard found during marine electrical safety inspection San Francisco Bay Area